 We shall ensure that children, who do not reach the legal age for work in each respective country, are not hired.

 No form of human trafficking, forced, bonded or compulsory labour shall be used.
 Our Compliance Statement Slavery and Human Trafficking Act 2015 outlines our actions as a business to ensure this does not and will never take place within our supply chain.
+As part of Vision’s 2016 Compliance Report, and as our international supply chain is governed by our Labour Standards Policy, we aimed to map and look at our EEA supply chain for signs of modern slavery.
+Here are the results of the EEA Supplier Survey.

 - Compensation and Working Hours